Autumn Colours of Japan | Sisterhood Womens Travel

 Mt Fuji and Surrounds (B,L,D)

-Today, we’ll be going on an adventure to explore Lake Kawaguchi of the Fuji Five Lakes today, starting with Kubota Itchiku Art Museum, dedicated to the remarkable works of master Kimono designer Kubota Itchiku.
+This afternoon, we will visit the Kubota Itchiku Art Museum, dedicated to the remarkable works of master Kimono designer Kubota Itchiku.

 Returning to our hotel with dinner included tonight.